-Italy's fortes extend beyond its galleries, fashion shops, and dining rooms.
-The country is one of nature's jewels, with exceptional natural diversity rivaled by few.
-From the north's freezing Alps and glacial lakes to the south's fiery craters and turquoise caves, it's a spot for doing as well as seeing.
-One day you're cutting down Courmayeur's powdery slopes, the next you could be racing across the marshes of the Maremma, or diving in coral-studded Campanian waters.
-Pretty good for a country not much bigger than Arizona.
+Italy's glory extends beyond its galleries, fashion shops, and dining rooms.
+The country is one of nature's jewels, with exceptional diversity.
+From the North's freezing Alps and glacial lakes to South's fiery craters and turquoise caves, Italy is a very active destination with lots to see and do.
+One day you’re skiing down Courmayeur's powdery slopes, the next you’re racing across the marshes of the Maremma, and soon after you’re diving the coral-studded reefs of Campania.
+Pretty big stuff for a small country about the size of Arizona.

 Some gorgeous itineraries